SiliconLabsSoftware/docs-matter/sld295-matter-api-reference/datamodeltypes.md

 ## APIs

 The directory [```/src/app/util```](https://github.com/SiliconLabs/matter_extension/tree/main/third_party/matter_sdk/src/app/util) contains various utilities and some of the external API headers for interacting with the data model layer.
-In particular the various data type definitions and the public APIs to the data model are declared in the headers here.
+In particular, the various data type definitions and the public APIs to the data model are declared in the headers here.

 ## Header File